Skip to 0 minutes and 0 seconds [music]

 Skip to 4 minutes and 1 second Of course, all foods are functional, in that they contain nutrients and molecules that have one or more functions in our body.
 In this sense, functional foods are merely foods that have been designed to meet some specific nutritional aspect.
 In this lecture, we have briefly discussed the meaning of a few terms often linked to superfoods or to health food.
 Being aware of their differences and of what is regulated in our country and what isn’t, is an important step to be more aware of what you’re buying.

 Superfood is a concept that is immediately understood:

 it’s something more than a simple food - it’s something that claims it can make us healthier, more beautiful or maybe even happier.
-And superfoods now seems to be really everywhere, from market stalls to the beauty aisle of supermarkets, from fresh fruits to supplements and dry extracts.
-Despite that, there is not a clear definition of what constitutes a superfood, and in this video we will start discussing what superfood are, or aren’t.
+And superfoods now seem to be everywhere, from market stalls to the beauty aisle of supermarkets, from fresh fruits to supplements and dry extracts.
+Despite that, there is not a clear definition of what constitutes a superfood.
+In this video, we will start discussing what superfoods are, or are not.

-Other concepts, such as functional foods or nutraceuticals, are often mixed with the term “superfoods”, - this video, along with the next ones, will try to define these different terms, to be then able to discuss clearly their properties.
+Other concepts, such as functional foods or nutraceuticals, are often mixed with the term “superfoods”, - this video, and others in the course, will try to define these different terms to be able to discuss their properties clearly.